 Sublingual Sprays and tinctures: Sublingual sprays and tinctures extract cannabinoids using ethanol alcohol (not rubbing alcohol) to create a tincture that can be dropped or sprayed under the tongue.
 These tinctures come in varying levels of CBD and THC.

-When Selecting Medical Marijuana Consider CBD and THC
+When Selecting Medical Marijuana, Consider CBD and THC

 Finally, it seems THC’s newest contribution to medicine may be to Post Traumatic Stress Disorder (PTSD) sufferers.
-The same high that causes THC its controversy also causes short-term memory loss, a benefit to those trying to forget the trauma of a bad experience.
+The same high that causes THC controversy also causes short-term memory loss, a benefit to those trying to forget the trauma of a bad experience.
 THC helps relieve them of flashbacks, anxiety, and nightmares.

 The THC/CBD Combination

-To get the most out of selecting medical marijuana, you need to select the right strain for your condition.
+To get the most out of selecting medical marijuana, you need to choose the right strain for your condition.
 When going to dispensaries or buying medical marijuana online, you can find those strains, but the selection is so vast that it’s easy to get lost in the process.
 While a budtender can help you make selecting medical marijuana easier, only you know your desired outcome.
-With the right understanding of your condition and by knowing the difference between Sativa, Indica, and hybrids and the power of THC and CBD, you can pick a dispensary or online medical marijuana strain that gives you the best medical cannabis experience available.
+With the right understanding of your condition and knowing the difference between Sativa, Indica, and hybrids and the power of THC and CBD, you can pick a dispensary or online medical marijuana strain that gives you the best medical cannabis experience available.